aamnah/notes/bash-scripting/bash-script-update-screenshot-location-custom-key-bindings.md

 NOTE: This is no longer relevant.
 Ubuntu 22.04 saves screenshots in `~/Pictures/Screenshots` by default.
 If you're using the old `gnome-screenshot` utility, you can change the location by running `gsettings set org.gnome.gnome-screenshot auto-save-directory "/home/aamnah/Pictures/Screenshots"` and adding custom keyboard shortcuts to take your screenshots [read more](/change-default-screenshot-save-location)

+This script has not been extensively tested, use at your own risk

 ---

 I previously [changed default location](link-to-other-article) for where Screenshots are saved on Ubuntu.
 Originally, i used the GUI for changing location and setting keyboard shortcuts.
 Because i'm efficient, i scripted it so i could do it in the Terminal.
 I'm not doing 30+ GUI clicks again..